6 Keys to Smart Frugal Living

 Be sure you’re doing smart frugal living, however.
 It’s not just “here’s the cheap way, let’s do that!”
 The immediately cheap way isn’t always the cheap way in the long run, after all.
 You have to consider the long term, at least as much as you can fit it into your budget.

 Within reason, you have to consider quality when you buy things.
 The cheapest product can cost more in the long run if you have to buy it more often than you would a more expensive product.

-I’m fond of how Terry Pratchett has Samuel Vimes explain it in one of the Discworld novels, in terms of the cost of boots.
-A cheap pair of boots costs $10, and lasts about a season or two.
-Better boots run about $50, but would last for years.
+I’m fond of how Terry Pratchett has Samuel Vimes explain it in the Discworld novel, Men At Arms, in terms of the cost of boots.
+A cheap pair of boots would cost him $10, and last about a season or two.
+Better boots would run about $50, but would last for years.
 This leads him to reason that the rich don’t have to spend as much money on such things because they can buy products that will last longer and cost less in the long run.

 Of course, most of us can’t always afford the things that will last best.
 Still, when better quality and longer lasting products are within your budget, it can be more frugal to spend the extra now, rather than spend more over the long run.